emontzkajnl/plugins/custom-facebook-feed/README.txt

 1) Use the button on the 'Facebook Feed' settings page to log into your Facebook account and authorize the plugin.
 2) Save the plugin settings and add the `[custom-facebook-feed]` shortcode to any page, post, or widget where you want the Facebook feed to be displayed.

 That's it!
-You can then customize the Facebook feed as needed using the settings on the Facebook Feed > Customize page.
+You can then customize the feed as needed using the settings on the Facebook Feed > Customize page.

 For full step-by-step setup directions with screenshots, see [here](https://smashballoon.com/custom-facebook-feed/docs/free/?utm_campaign=facebook-free-readme&utm_source=howto&utm_medium=setup "Custom Facebook Feed Free Setup Doc").